s-Hankel hypermatrices and 2 x 2 determinantal ideals: Introduction

+We note that, according to \cite{Ber}, a hypermatrix $M$ is supersymmetric if it is $n$-Hankel and the sizes of $M$ are all the same, thus $\It{n}{n}$ belongs to the class of ideals of varieties studied in \cite{Ber} in this special case.
+However, for arbitrary $r_i$ and $s$ we cannot speak of supersymmetric hypermatrices any longer and our ideals are more general.

-All the examples in this paper have been worked out by means of the computer algebra system Macaulay2 \cite{M2} and in particular, since all the ideals we consider are binomial, of the package Binomials \cite{BinM2}.
+All the examples in this paper have been worked out by means of \texttt{Macaulay2} \cite{M2} and in particular, since the ideals we consider are binomial, by means of the package \texttt{Binomials} \cite{BinM2}.